 Carmarthenshire County Council, acting on behalf of the Dyfed Pension Fund, manage the payments made to firefighter pensioners on behalf of the Authority.
 They are also responsible for managing the records of current pensioners and active members of the scheme.
-Transactions in the year amounted to £98k (2021/22: £59k).
-As at 31 March 2023 £98k remained outstanding.
+Transactions in the year amounted to £91k (2022/23: £98k).
+As at 31 March 2024 nothing remained outstanding.